Skip to main content Skip to navigation

 1. How to give feedback or make a complaint about a service you have received

-The route you take for providing feedback or making a complaint is outlined below but, additionally, it will depend on whether it relates to complaints dealt with under the University's Disciplinary Regulations, the Dignity at Work Policy, the Code of Practice for the Investigation of Research Misconduct or the Whistleblowing Code of Practice.
+The route you take for providing feedback or making a complaint is outlined below in section 3.
+If the matter relates to the University's Disciplinary Regulations, the Dignity Principles policy, Staff Grievances, the Code of Practice for the Investigation of Research Misconduct or the Whistleblowing Code of Practice then links to the separate procedures for those are set out below in section 2.

 2. Complaints relating to disciplinary issues, harassment issues, staff grievances, research misconduct or whistleblowing